JetSetDoritos/ExtBot/README.md

 ## **Description**

 A GroupMe bot written in Python that uses GroupMe's REST API to provide like and kick stats, as well as posting random images.
 Messages are stored using SQLite.
+Only image URLs are saved to use minimal space.

 This has been tested in a group with over 250k messages.